sentora/sentora-installers/README.md

 # WARNING #
 * * *
 ```
-A single common installer is in rebuild beta state.
+A single common installer is currently in the stages of being rebuilt.

-  OLDERS INSTALLER MUST BE NOT USED.
+ PLEASE NOTE THAT OLDER INSTALLERS MUST BE NOT USED!

-They have been pushed in "Archive (obsolete)" directory for reference only.
+The deprecated installers have now been pushed to the "Archive (obsolete)" directory for reference purposes only.

 This warning will be removed as soon as the new installer will be released.

-Anounce will be done on forum http://forums.sentora.org/
+An anouncement will be done on our forums at http://forums.sentora.org/ in due course.
 ```
 * * *
-# ALL THAT FOLLOWS IS NOT COMPLETE NOR ACCURATE #
+# ALL OF THE INFORMATION THAT FOLLOWS IS NOT COMPLETE NOR ACCURATE #

 Welcome to the Sentora Installation Script Git repository, this provides a central place to store, version and distribute Sentora installers and upgrade scripts from.